Wanda Koop: Life

-In 2002 Koop was awarded the Queen Elizabeth II Golden Jubilee Medal, in 2005 she was elected to the Royal Canadian Academy of Arts, in 2006 she was appointed a member of the Order of Canada, and in 2016 she received the Governor General's Awards in Visual and Media Arts.
+In 2002, Koop was awarded the Queen Elizabeth II Golden Jubilee Medal.
+In 2005, she was elected to the Royal Canadian Academy of Arts.
+In 2006, she was appointed a member of the Order of Canada.
+In 2016, she received the Governor General's Awards in Visual and Media Arts.

-Koop and her mother were the subjects of the 2007 documentary Wanda Koop: In Her Eyes about their visit to the Ukraine, where Koop's mother was born.
+Koop and her mother were the subjects of the 2007 documentary Wanda Koop: In Her Eyes, about their visit to Russia, where Koop's mother was born.

 Work

 While still studying at the University of Manitoba School of Art, in 1972, Koop's work was included in an exhibition at the Winnipeg Art Gallery.
 Throughout the 1980s, 1990s, and 2000s, Koop was the subject of numerous solo exhibitions, including the 1985 travelling exhibition Airplanes and the Wall; the 1991 travelling exhibition Wanda Koop: Recent Paintings; and the 1998 exhibit See Everything, See Nothing at The New Gallery.
-From February 18 to May 15, 2011 her solo exhibition entitled On The Edge Of Experience was shown at the National Gallery of Canada in Ottawa, Ontario.
+From February 18 to May 15, 2011, her solo exhibition entitled On the Edge of Experience was shown at the National Gallery of Canada in Ottawa, Ontario.

 Koop's work often combines aspects of video, performance, or photography.
 As Robin Laurence describes in the Spring 2000 issue of Canadian Art, Koop "is interested in expanding the languages of paint and video, integrating them into the complex terms of loss and grief and reclamation."

-Her “Barcode Face” series created a new Canadian landscape.
-Koop revisited the series in 2021, as it was included in the group exhibition, A Thought Sublime at Marianne Boesky Gallery in New York City.
+Her Barcode Face series created a new Canadian landscape.
+Koop revisited the series in 2021, as it was included in the group exhibition A Thought Sublime at Marianne Boesky Gallery in New York City.
 In 2022, her exhibition View From Here was one of the shows which accompanied the opening of the new Inuit art building at the Winnipeg Art Gallery.
 Also in 2022, her exhibition Wanda Koop: Lightworks was shown at the McMichael Canadian Art Collection.
+In 2024, she showed a new body of work at the Montreal Museum of Fine Arts in her first monographic exhibition in Quebec titled Wanda Koop: Who Owns the Moon.